GSA/digitalgov.gov/content/posts/2020/02/2020-02-26-call-for-government-ux-summit.md

 authors:
   - jean-fox

+# Primary Image (for social media)
+primary_image: "ux-government-summit-2020"

 # Make it better ♥

 ---

+{{< img src="ux-government-summit-2020" >}}

-The 2020 Government UX Summit is a great opportunity to hone your UX skills with the best and brightest UX researchers and designers from across the government.
+Join us for the 2020 Government UX Summit — a great opportunity to hone your UX skills with the best and brightest UX researchers and designers from across the government.

-Government agencies are striving to provide a better user experience (UX) for everyone, especially with the passage of [21st Century IDEA](https://digital.gov/topics/21st-century-idea/).
+Government agencies are working to provide a better user experience (UX) for everyone, especially with the passage of [21st Century IDEA](https://digital.gov/topics/21st-century-idea/).

 {{< box >}}
 **Save the date**<br/>